 Continuous Integration is a practice where code changes are immediately tested when they are added to a larger code base.
 The benefit of this practice is you can catch and fix integration issues sooner.

 Most teams dread the code integration step because of the inherent discovery of conflicts and issues that result.
-Most teams take the approach “If it hurts, avoid it as long as possible”.
+Most teams take the approach of “If it hurts, avoid it as long as possible”.

 Practitioners of XP suggest “if it hurts, do it more often”.